UIDAI’s FAQs published in national dailies present a very narrow perspective on Aadhaar and still leave a lot of questions unanswered - Firstpost

 Aadhaar data has never been breached

-The UIDAI’s response to the question on whether Aadhaar data has been breached, is its standard response that the Aadhaar database has never been breached.
+The UIDAI’s response to the question of whether Aadhaar data has been breached is its standard response that the Aadhaar database has never been breached.
 This statement, again, presents an extremely narrow perspective on Aadhaar security.
 Firstly, the Tribune report showed that Aadhaar data could be withdrawn from the Aadhaar database itself.
 This is very much a breach of the Aadhaar database, even if it wasn’t a large-scale one, or that biometrics were not affected.

 Secondly, the dangers to Aadhaar data do not arise from a breach of the CIDR only.
 There are multiple sources of Aadhaar data — be it data with governmental websites, private entities collecting Aadhaar data, or various apps using Aadhaar.
 The UIDAI, in fact, admitted in yesterday’s hearings that AuAs, KuAs and ASAs are required to log data which includes Aadhaar numbers and other authentication information.
 The data at all these levels is very much at risk.